BOSKirin/Azure-Cloud-Network-Desgin/README.md

 ##### Filebeat Deployment

 Below are the solution configuration files for setting up the Filebeat configuration and playbook:

   - [Filebeat Configuration](YAML/Filebeat/filebeat-configuration.yml)
   - [Filebeat Playbook](YAML/Filebeat/filebeat-playbook.yml)

 - Installing Filebeat on the DVWA Container

 First, make sure that our ELK server container is up and running.

 - Navigate to http://[your.VM.IP]:5601.
 Use the public IP address of the ELK server that you created
 - If you do not see the ELK server landing page, open a terminal on your computer and SSH into the ELK server
   - Run `sudo docker ps ` to verify that the container is on
   - If it isn't, run `sudo docker start elk`

+Install Filebeat on your DVWA VM:

+Open your ELK server homepage.

+Click on Add Log Data.
+Choose System Logs.
+Click on the DEB tab under Getting Started to view the correct Linux Filebeat installation instructions.